mohnkhan/Conversational-Search/README.md

 -   **Recent Search History:** Automatically saves your last 5 queries, allowing you to quickly revisit or re-run past searches.
 -   **Custom CSS Editor:** Inject your own CSS to fully personalize the application's appearance and layout.
 -   **Theming Engine:** Personalize your experience with multiple built-in themes (e.g., Abyss, Daylight, Twilight, Latte).
+-   **Autosave Draft:** Your message draft is automatically saved, so you won't lose it if you accidentally refresh the page.

 ### Advanced User Experience
 -   **Real-time Streaming:** Responses are streamed in real-time for a fluid, conversational feel.